AsOneWishes.com

 Tip for Hot-Weather Competitors

+If you compete in a sport during hot weather, you may be helped by this tip for recovering between events.
 Researchers at Edith Cowan University in Australia showed that you can recover faster and compete at a higher level by soaking your legs in cold water (14 degrees C) for five minutes during rest periods between events (British Journal of Sports Medicine, June 2008).
-The cooling session dropped body temperature a half degree centigrade and the athletes were able to cycle faster with greater power output.
+The cooling session dropped body temperature a half degree centigrade and the athletes were able to cycle faster with greater power outp...

 Tuesday, 17 June 2008